HA GIANG MOTORBIKE TOURS IN 11 DAYS

 We cross the wild regions of the mythical province of Ha Giang.
 Stop for the night at Bao Lac, the ethnic crossroad of North-east Vietnam.
 Many other ethnic groups on the two sides of the border meet at the market every Sunday.

 Day 8: Bao Lac – Cao Bang (~150 km, ~5 h).
 B, L, D

 Beautiful ride down to Cao Bang province.
 Few passes from where you can dominate the area.
 The road is easy but there are many blind curves.
 We can stop very often for photos.
-All together, stop for drinks and food it should be an 8-hour journey.
+Altogether, stop for drinks and food it should be an 8-hour journey.
 Stay in a hotel.

 Day 9: Cao Bang – Quang Uyen (~140 km, ~5 h).
 B, L, D

-Ride in 1 hour and half to reach the beautiful village of Quang Uyen, in the middle of a mountain cirque.
+Ride in 1 hour and a half to reach the beautiful village of Quang Uyen, in the middle of a mountain cirque.
 This is the territory of Nung An people.
-Home stay in a host family and the hostess is a great cook.
+Homestay with a host family and the hostess is a great cook.

 We make our way through spectacular scenery to Vietnam’s most impressive waterfall, Ban Gioc Waterfalls, 50km from Quang Uyen.
 Weather permitting we can swim right up to where the 50m high falls hit the river.

 Day 10: Quang Uyen – Lang Son (~180 km, ~6 h).
 B, L, D

 Ride from Quang Uyen to Lang Son on the famous historical Highway 4.
 We will have time to discover this city which has become a big trading post between China and Vietnam.
 You can shop for cheap Chinese products at the nearby Dong Kinh market.